-In order to reduce greenhouse gas levels enough to successfully reduce the global temperature by the 2% recommended by the great majority of scientists, it will require a large effort from all countries.
+In order to reduce greenhouse gas levels enough to successfully reduce the global temperature by the 2 degrees Celsius recommended by the great majority of scientists, it will require a great effort from all countries.

 Moreover, parties who previously signed the Kyoto Protocol are strongly urged to continue and further their efforts towards reducing their greenhouse gas emissions.

-In sum, the Copenhagen Accord not only endorses the continutation of the Kyoto Accord but also emphasizes that climate change is one of the greatest challenges of our time, and that we need "strong political will to urgently combat climate change in accordance with the principle of common but differentiated responsibilities and respective capabilities."
+In sum, the Copenhagen Accord not only endorses the continuation of the Kyoto Accord but also emphasizes that climate change is one of the greatest challenges of our time and that we need "strong political will to urgently combat climate change in accordance with the principle of common but differentiated responsibilities and respective capabilities."